Skip to Content

 • Did another motorist hit the rideshare vehicle you were in?

-• Was the rideshare driver on his/her way to pick up a passenger?
+• Was the rideshare driver on their way to pick up a passenger?

-• Does the Uber/Lyft driver’s own auto insurance cover your injuries/damages?
+• Does the Uber/Lyft driver’s auto insurance cover your injuries/damages?

-Both Uber and Lyft have similar insurance policies that go into effect as soon as a driver turns the app on.
-If a driver has not turned on the Uber/Lyft app and he/she then causes an accident, you cannot recover compensation from the rideshare company.
+Uber and Lyft have similar insurance policies that go into effect when a driver turns the app on.
+If a driver has not turned on the Uber/Lyft app and causes an accident, you cannot recover compensation from the rideshare company.

 Possible Liable Parties in a Rideshare Accident